Britain Nepal Otology Service : A charity dedicated to the prevention and treatment of deafness in Nepal

 The twice yearly ear surgery camps were established as a direct response to Dr.Prasad’s vision.

-The Ear Camps have been run in Nepal, twice-yearly since 1989.
+The Ear Camps have been run in Nepal, twice-yearly since 1989 and three times a year since 2008.

 Staff from the UK include at least two ENT surgeons along with an anaesthetist and sponsored nurses.